greymd/teip/man/man.md

 teip: Output of given command is exhausted
 ```

-`teip` could not get the result corresponding to D, E, and F. That is why the example fails.
+In this case, `teip` could not retrieve results corresponding to D, E, and F, leading to the failure of the example.
-If such the inconsistency occurs, `teip` will exit with the error message.
-Then, the exit status will be 1.
+If such inconsistency occurs, `teip` will terminate with an error message, and the exit status will be set to 1.

 ```
 $ echo $?
 1
 ```

-If *command* is not given, `teip` shows how standard input will be devided into chunks.
+If no *command* is specified, `teip` displays how the standard input will be divided into chunks.

 ```
 $ echo ABCDEF | teip -og .